devangp22/Employee_management_system/README.md

 # Employee_management_system

-I develop this project Using Python Django
+I Develop this project Using Python Django